glFusion/astore/README.md

 ### Block Associate ID if Admin
-Also, you can exclude logged-in administrators from having the associate ID appear in product links if this is set to "Yes"
+Also, you can exclude logged-in administrators from having the associate ID appear in product links if this is set to "Yes".

+This only works if the Product API is used.

 ### Enable Centerblock
 Enable the centerblock to have the Amazon store become your site's homepage.